 Q. How many lumens do I need for under-cabinet lighting?

 The lumens for your under-cabinet lighting depend on where the lighting is being installed.
-Under-cabinet lighting for task-related areas like counters used for food preparation should have between 1000 to 2500 lumens to ensure that you are being safe while cutting, peeling, chopping, or any other food prep activities.
+Under-cabinet lighting for task-related areas like counters used for food preparation should have between 1,000 to 2,500 lumens to ensure you have plenty of light while cutting, peeling, chopping, or undertaking any other food prep activities.
 Under-cabinet lighting in the rest of the kitchen can range depending on your personal preferences.

 Why Trust Bob Vila

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.